spesmilo/electrum-docs/hardfork.rst

 selected nodes.
 By default, it will listen to a group of random nodes, and it will consider that the longest blockchain is the valid blockchain.
-If the 'oneserver' option is activated, it will receive block headers from your history server.
+If the 'oneserver' option is activated, it will receive block headers from your history server only.
 Unfortunately, the 'oneserver' option is only available from command line.